aetperf/aetperf.github.io/_posts/2023-08-16-Performing-sentence-embedding-locally-WIP.md

 | `BAAI/bge-base-en`        | yes |  no |  512 |  768 |
 | `text-embedding-ada-002`  |  no | yes | 1536 | 8191 |

 Note that we could have used the larger instance of the BAAI/bge model, `BAAI/bge-large-en`, however we wanted to use a relatively small model, 0.44GB, that can run fast on a regular machine.
-Despite its small size, `BAAI/bge-base-en` does rank decently on the Massive Text Embedding Benchmark leaderboard (MTEB): [https://huggingface.co/spaces/mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard) 2nd rank at the time of writing this post.
+Despite its small size, `BAAI/bge-base-en` does rank well on the Massive Text Embedding Benchmark leaderboard (MTEB): [https://huggingface.co/spaces/mteb/leaderboard](https://huggingface.co/spaces/mteb/leaderboard) 2nd rank at the time of writing this post.

 We are going to run this embedding model using the great Python library: [sentence_transformers](https://www.sbert.net/).
 We could also have used the other Python libraries giving access to this model: [FlagEmbedding](https://github.com/FlagOpen/FlagEmbedding/tree/master) or [LangChain](https://python.langchain.com/docs/integrations/text_embedding/bge_huggingface) through Hugging Face.
 It is also possible to use Hugging face's library [transformers](https://github.com/huggingface/transformers) along PyTorch, but it is less straightforward.